-5 smart doorbells you should consider in 2019
+These are the 7 best smart doorbells on the market right now

 - No HDR video

 When you're looking to protect your home and deliveries, a smart doorbell is the way to go.
 There are several options on the market to choose from.
 We did the research and collected the best of the best for a variety of uses.
 When you go to purchase a smart doorbell, you'll want to consider a few things.
-Things like whether or not you want a wired connection, what kind of subscription plan you're willing to pay for, the size of the smart doorbell, and of course the price of the device itself.
+Things like whether or not you want a wired connection, what kind of subscription plan you're willing to pay for, the size of the smart doorbell, and of course, the price of the device itself.

-We highly recommend the Nest Hello as it records non-stop instead of only recording when it detects motion.
+We highly recommend the Nest Doorbell (Wired) as it records non-stop instead of only recording when it detects motion.
 It also features 1080p of HDR video quality for a clearer view of guests and trespassers.
-Best of all, you can set detection zones and make it so the device distinguishes between humans, cars, and animals.
-It even offers facial recognition to let you know if a friend is approaching your door.
+Best of all, you can set detection zones and make it so the device can tell if a human is approaching rather than a car or animal.
+It even offers facial recognition to let you know if a friend or stranger is approaching your door.

 Credits